-Upon completion of this offering, our executive officers, directors and principal stockholders and their affiliates will own 7,504,252 shares of our common stock, or approximately 68.5% of the outstanding shares of our common stock, based on the number of shares outstanding as of the date of this prospectus and assuming the sale of 2,315,789 Units in this offering at an assumed initial public offering price of \$4.75 per Unit, which is the midpoint of the price range set forth on the cover page of this prospectus, and underwriters' over-allotment option is not exercised.
-Such number of shares could increase to up to 7,820,042 shares, and such percentage could be approximately 71.4%, if St. Laurent Investments, LLC, one of our principal stockholders, or its affiliates purchase an aggregate of \$1.5 million of Units in this offering at the assumed initial offering price of \$4.75 per Unit, as it has indicated it has an interest in doing, but as to which there can be no assurance.
+Upon completion of this offering, our executive officers, directors and principal stockholders and their affiliates will own 7,598,252 shares of our common stock, or approximately 68.5% of the outstanding shares of our common stock, based on the number of shares outstanding as of the date of this prospectus and the sale of 3,060,000 Units in this offering, and assuming the underwriters' over-allotment option is not exercised.
 As a result, these stockholders will be able to exercise a significant level of control over all matters requiring stockholder approval, including the election of directors and the approval of mergers, acquisitions or other extraordinary transactions.
 They may also have interests that differ from yours and may vote in a way with which you disagree and which may be adverse to your interests.
 This concentration of ownership may have the effect of delaying, preventing or deterring a change of control of our company, could deprive our stockholders of an opportunity to receive a premium for their common stock as part of a sale of our company and might ultimately affect the market price of our common stock.